adipro/starter-academic/content/publication/chaplin-2015-iwwwfb/index.md

 publication_types:
 - '1'
 abstract: ''
-publication: '*Proceedings of 30th International Workshop on Water Waves and Floating Bodies*'
+publication: '*Proceedings of the 30th International Workshop on Water Waves and Floating Bodies*'
 ---